-- 4. Alcohol and drug counseling, treatment or rehabilitation may be provided to students of LMU- DCOM in conjunction with Cherokee Mental Health.
-Faculty, staff, students, and concerned family members may refer students for to Cherokee Mental Health directly or to the Dean of Students.
-Students receiving counseling on campus as a result of alcohol, drug, or personal concerns can do so with the assurance that strict counseling confidentiality will be observed.
-If dismissal from LMU-DCOM is made, assessment and rehabilitation at the student's expense may be required for reentry to the institution. - 5.
+- 4. Alcohol and drug counseling, treatment or rehabilitation may be provided to students of LMU- DCOM Students receiving counseling on campus as a result of alcohol, drug, or personal concerns can do so with the assurance that strict counseling confidentiality will be observed.
+If dismissal from LMU- DCOM is made, assessment and rehabilitation at the student's expense may be required for reentry to the institution. - 5.
 Disciplinary sanctions will result from standards of conduct violations regarding the unlawful possession, use, or distribution of illicit drugs and alcohol on LMU property or as a part of any LMU activities.
 Student consumption, possession, sale, distribution, or being in the presence of alcohol and other drugs on the LMU campus is prohibited.
 Sanctions include, but are not limited to: - a.
 Sale and/or distribution to a minor: Removal from the residence hall with no refund of housing fees and revocation of visitation privileges in any campus residence hall, as well as referral to law enforcement. - b.
 Public drunkenness: Those who are violent, uncontrollable, or aggressive are subject to arrest.
 Other offenses subject to second offense consequences "possession or consumption" above. - c.
 Alcohol served, used, or sold at campus activities on campus will result in the probation and/or suspension of the sponsoring organization.
 (See Student Organization Council Handbook)